-Susan Welt is a Senior Engineer based in New York with almost 20 years of experience focused on the investigation and remediation of industrial sites, former manufactured gas plants (MGP), mining operations, and U.S. Department of Defense facilities.
-She is an experienced strategic planner and risk communicator and manager of soil, groundwater, sediment, and vapor intrusion (VI) projects.
+Susan Welt is a Principal Engineer based in Massachusetts with more than 20 years of experience focused on the investigation and remediation of industrial sites, mining operations, and U.S. Department of Defense facilities.
+Clients rely on Susan's team leadership, strategic planning, and regulatory negotiation to help resolve their soil, groundwater, sediment, and vapor intrusion (VI) challenges.

-In 2010, Susan became a fellow in the Environmental Public Health Leadership Institute at the U.S. Centers for Disease Control and Prevention.
-She is a member of the National Society of Professional Engineers, the Association for Environmental Health and Sciences, and the National Air and Waste Management Association.
+A fellow in the Environmental Public Health Leadership Institute at the U.S. Centers for Disease Control and Prevention, Susan is also a member of the National Society of Professional Engineers, the Association for Environmental Health and Sciences, and the National Air and Waste Management Association.

 To advance the state of the practice, Susan is a frequent presenter at industry conferences and symposia.
 She is the author or co-author of numerous papers on VI sampling, assessment, and mitigation techniques; the risk-based management of contaminated sediments; and the in situ remediation of contaminated sediments and soils.